oedisi CLI¶

 Retrieve simulation results

-To check healh of the API server the runnig container, user can open a web browser and browse to http://{ip}:{port}
+To check healh of the API server the runnig container, user can open a web browser and browse to http://{ip}:{port}, where ip

 Upload private data¶